Archives and Records: The Journal of the Archives and Records Association

 Looking to Contribute?

-There are many ways to get involved with Archives and Records, either as an author, an editor or a peer reviewer.
+There are many additional ways to get involved with Archives and Records, either as an author, an editor or a peer reviewer.
 Engaging with new ideas and reflecting on existing practice is a vital part of being a professional, and getting involved with Archives and Records will enhance your own continuing professional development and allow you to share your insights and potentially influence the direction of the profession and beyond.
 Please see the following for further information on how to get involved and then get in touch (details below).
 We are looking forward to hearing from you.

 Editorial correspondence should be addressed to one of the following: